1iveowl/ms-identity-cross-tenant-daemon/README.md

 - Visual Studio 2022
 - An internet connection
 - Two Azure AD tenants.
-You can use your existing Azure AD tenant and create a second free tenant if you do not already have one, as explained below.
+You can use your existing default Azure AD tenant and create a second free tenant if you do not already have a second one at hand.
+The process for creating a second Azure AD tenant is explained below.

 #### Step 1: Clone this tenant